gregorycoppola/tree-star/SYNTAX_PAPER_PLAN.md

 ### 4. **Parse Critique (Error Detection)**
 **Section:** 4.4
-**Goal:** Evaluate ChatGPT’s ability to detect errors in Stanford parses.
+**Goal:** Evaluate ChatGPT's ability to detect errors in Stanford parses.
 **Tasks:**
 - [ ] Use same set of ambiguous sentences from above.
 - [ ] For each sentence: